 Saliva Test: Ketamine can be detected in your saliva for up to 24 hours after consumption.

-Blood Test: Ketamine can stay in blood for up to 3 days (72 hours), with the most reliable results within the first 24 hours.
+Blood Test: Ketamine can stay in the blood for up to 3 days (72 hours), with the most reliable results within the first 24 hours.

 Urine Test: Ketamine can remain detectable in urine for up to 14 days after use.
 Some studies suggest traces might still be present up to 30 days later, depending on the intake pattern and individual metabolism.